 From back in Wrath Of The Lich King, a mistake in restoring a hacked player's gear accidentally left him with a 'GM item', called Martin Fury.
 GMs are Game Moderators, Blizzard employees whose purpose is to... well, moderate the game.
-GM items are the source of their phenomenal cosmic power and have, as can be expected, ludicrous powers.
-Martin Fury in particular was a tabard - a vanity item that drapes over your armor that only recently has had any real use beyond cosmetic - that had the On Use effect of killing any hostile mob within a certain range, instantly.
+GM items are typically used for testing and some of them, as can be expected, boast ludicrous powers.
+Martin Fury in particular was a tabard - a vanity item that drapes over your armor - that had the On Use effect of killing any hostile mob within a certain range, instantly.
 The player in question handed this item over to his own Guild Master, 'Karatechop' who chose to use it.
 In a raid.
 Against a currently unbeaten boss, the Hard Mode of 'Flame Leviathan'.
 Thus giving his guild a Server First (possibly also world first) and immediately attracting GM attention.
 To make a long story short, Blizzard came down on the now notorious Karatechop like the fucking hammer of Thor.
 The account of every single person in that raid was closed.
-Every single player in that guild who was even online at the time - even if they were not in the raid - was banned.
+Every single player in that guild who was even online at the time - even if they were not in the raid - had his account locked for a day.
 Some of those accounts may have later been restored but Karatechop himself was permabanned and his name became synonymous with idiocy.
 Granted, part of the blame falls on the GM for accidentally sending the item, but it remains impossible to imagine any logical, clear-minded person who would ever assume using the clearly-a-GM-item wouldn't have repercussions.Story here.

 Blizzard has since changed the item, effectively ending possible future re-enactments of genesis.
 The new effect?
 Use: The caster commits suicide, instantly killing themself.
 When given forbidden fruit few can resist.